 Use about a ½ tsp. per pound of beef, chicken, fish or poultry.
 Curry can be used in many dishes: rice, sauces, chicken, seafood salads, vegetables or soups.

 Yellow curry powder is an Indian mild yellow curry seasoning that's full in flavor, but has no spiciness.

 Yellow curry powder contains a blend of Indian spices such as coriander, turmeric, ginger, fenugreek, anise, cumin, Saigon cinnamon, black pepper, regular yellow mustard, mace and cardamom.

 What makes curry powder yellow?

-Turmeric, yellow mustard & ginger can all make yellow curry powder more yellow in color.
+Turmeric gives curry powder most of its color but yellow mustard & ginger can also make yellow curry powder more yellow in color.